cloudmation-llc/cvc-oei-sis-tools/docusaurus/docs/program-logins-csv.md

 * Typically, the logins.csv file can be processed quickly on the Canvas side.
 You can run this program multiple times a day using job scheduling to continually feed new records into Canvas.
 * It is important to ensure that the logins.csv is generated and imported **before** sending enrollment.
 This ensures that cross-enrolled students in your SIS will be matched up with their trust accounts in Canvas.
 * Exclude persons intended for processing through logins.csv from your users.csv to avoid any account conflicts.
-* The generated logins.csv file can be found in the `out` subdirectory for inspection and debugging.
+* The generated logins.csv file can be found in the `cross-enrollment-out` subdirectory for inspection and debugging.
+    * Once the import is completed, the logins.csv file will be renamed with the import ID from Canvas.
+    * The SIS import response object will be written to the output directory also identified by the import ID.
 * Any errors reported on the Canvas side will be recorded in a dedicated log file which can be found in the `logs` subdirectory.

 ## Banner Implementation